Home » Days » Countdown to Summer Bank Holiday? (2026)

 The Summer Bank Holiday was first established by the Bank Holidays Act of 1871, introduced by politician and banker Sir John Lubbock.
 The original legislation created four designated bank holidays in England, Wales, and Ireland, with Scotland receiving slightly different arrangements.
 The August holiday was initially scheduled for the first Monday of the month but was moved to the last Monday in August by the Banking and Financial Dealings Act of 1971.

-This scheduling was strategic, creating a break between the early May bank holiday and the Christmas period—a long stretch without time off for workers.
+This scheduling created a break between the early May bank holiday and the Christmas period—a long stretch without time off for workers.
 The late August timing also coincided with the traditional period when many industries would shut down for maintenance, allowing workers to enjoy an extended break.

 Regional Variations and Observances